Blattinum/hellocollin_com/src/posts/what-a-time-to-graduate.md

 ---

-Also, today is my birthday. :cake:
+Also, today is my birthday. 🍰